nemethconsulting/rec-hockey-service/docs/index.md

 ## For Fans
 _Coming Soon:_
-Access our API to get the stats, game results, trivia, and upcoming schedule for your favorite team!
+Access our API to get the player stats, game results, trivia, and upcoming schedule for your favorite team!

 # [Learn More](nav.md)